 There’s yet another reason why I revisited this topic.
 In our session I learned that Major Depressive Disorder influences extroversion and introversion.
 Extroverts become introverted and introverts become even more introverted.
-This suggests that my conjecture that my personality type made it harder for me to detect the influence of MDD was correct.
+My conjecture that my personality type made it harder for me to detect the influence of MDD might be correct.
 It also explains the extent of my resultant introversion.
 On the MBTI questionnaire, I scored a 2/20 for extraversion and a 20/20 for introversion.
 I joked in the session that the only way I could be more introverted was to become a hermit, but that’s precisely what I did become.

 Just a few more remarks and then I’ll move on from this topic.

 Each of the traits described above could, and do, apply to everybody to one extent or another.
 However, as an INTJ or an INFJ, they are more pronounced.
 That means that they are also more available for MDD to exploit.
 Remember, MDD seizes your weaknesses and uses them against you within the lies it tells.
 It also uses these lies to use your strengths against you.
 So someone who has a penchant for perfectionism becomes not being good enough at anything.
 Someone who longs for the ideal learns that he isn’t good enough to attain it.
 Being judgemental becomes a foil used against yourself with ruthless efficiency as you judge yourself and find yourself wanting in every area of your life.

 MDD is insidious in its machinations.
 It’s patient and it’s ruthless.
 And for someone like me, who seeks solitude and quiet, who values his privacy, MDD can be especially effective in exerting its pernicious influence.